JosephAhrenholtz/transitToJobs/README.md

 ### Processed Data
 - **`fips`**: FIPS code for the Census tract.
 - **`w_avg_tot_jobs_30`**: The average number of jobs accessible by public transit and walking within 30 minutes during a typical AM commute, weighted by the number of workers living in the origin tract.
-- **`w_avg_constr_jobs_30`**: The average number of construction sector1 jobs accessible by public transit and walking within 30 minutes during a typical AM commute, weighted by the number of construction sector workers living in the origin tract.
+- **`w_avg_constr_jobs_30`**: The average number of construction sector jobs accessible by public transit and walking within 30 minutes during a typical AM commute, weighted by the number of construction sector workers living in the origin tract.
 - **`w_avg_manuf_jobs_30`**: The average number of manufacturing sector jobs accessible by public transit and walking within 30 minutes during a typical AM commute, weighted by the number of manufacturing sector workers living in the origin tract.
 - **`w_avg_serv_jobs_30`**: The average number of accommodation and food service sector jobs accessible by public transit and walking within 30 minutes during a typical AM commute, weighted by the number of accommodation and food service sector workers living in the origin tract.
 - **`w_avg_tech_jobs_30`**: The average number of professional, scientific, and technical service sector jobs accessible by public transit and walking within 30 minutes during a typical AM commute, weighted by the number of professional, scientific, and technical workers living in the origin tract.